Spike Team

 Spike Team is an Italian animated series created by Andrea Lucchetta, and produced by Rai Fiction, Lucky Dreams and Graphilm.
 It revolves around a volleyball team of six girls and their coach, Lucky.

-The first season aired in Italy from November 2010 to May 2011, while the second season from July 17, 2014; the third one, along with a live-action, is in production.
+The first season aired in Italy from November 2010 to May 2011, while the second season debuted on July 17, 2014; the third one, along with a live-action, is in production.

 A special 40-minute-long episode, Il sogno di Brent (Brent's Dream), was presented in September 2012 during the Paralympic Games and opened, on December 3, the European Day of People with Disabilities.
 It then aired in Italy on December 1, 2013.

 Plot

 Madame A, an unscrupulous businesswoman, controls Evertown, a city without green in which sport is no longer practiced.
 The only land yet to be conquered is the one on which stands the Spikersfield College, but, as it isn't for sale, she attempts to kill the owner Armand Alea.
 The will of the man, however, states that, in order to take possession not only of the land and the school, but also of the Torch of Olympia, preserved in the museum of the institute, the potential buyers must participate in a volleyball tournament, the Alea Cup.
 Against Madame A's team, the Black Roses, there's the Spike Team, formed by Jo, Victoria, Beth, Patty, Susan, and Ann Mary, coached by Lucky, a former volleyball champion.
 Thanks to the tournament, the six girls not only discover their strengths and weaknesses, but also the special virtues that, represented by six gems, are able to re-ignite the Olympic flame.